marionettejs/backbone.marionette/docs/marionette.regionmanager.md

   baz: "#baz"
 });

-rm.destroyRegions();
+rm.emptyRegions();
 ```

-This will destroy the regions without removing them
+This will empty the regions without removing them
 from the RegionManager instance.

 ## RegionManager.destroy